 Choosing the Mint & Stake option requires an additional confirmation step, also shown below.
 This provides an overview of the number of tokens you are pairing, and the amount of ETH you need to pair for the pool.

-Mint fee — you are being waived the mint fee for staking your liquidity for 48 hours.
+- Mint fee — the mint fee is waived for staking your liquidity for 48 hours.

 Once you have confirmed the Mint & Stake you can view the Staking page to see your positions, and the time left on your locked positions.